Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Before you buy a Degu

 This web page is a companion to my original 'Before you buy a Chinchilla' page.
-Degus are generally a lot easier to keep and a lot less trouble than Chinchillas but, as with any pet, there are things that you should consider.
+Degus are adorable little fellas and are generally more robust and easier to keep than Chinchillas but, as with any pet, there are things that you should consider.
+See the degu information page for more information on degu keeping.

 • Degus need careful feeding